ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 **There is a [special homing sequence for HRPD low temp sample changer](HRPD-homing-sequence) because it doesn't quite work until ticket [5739](https://github.com/ISISComputingGroup/IBEX/issues/5739) is done**

 The way this works in the code is that the motor driver send the correct home (or no home) dependent on the mode set in [`request_mode`](https://github.com/ISISComputingGroup/EPICS-motor/blob/master/motorApp/MclennanSrc/devPM304.cc#L163), for [SNL](https://github.com/ISISComputingGroup/EPICS-motor/blob/master/motorApp/MclennanSrc/homing.st) then takes care of other moves.

+### switch settings

+Rotary switch SW1 and SW2 give axis address, address is 10*SW1 + SW2

+SW3

+1=ON 2=OFF gives serial baud 9600, see manual for other combinations 3=OFF 7bit even parity, or     3=ON 8bit no parity
+4=OFF
+5=ON  (quiet command reply mode, required by EPICS driver) 6=OFF
+7=OFF
+8=OFF

+SW4 controls encoder termination, with OFF=single ended (TTL), ON=differential pair (RS422).
+Not for us to change, leave to motion engineers.

+### Encoder resolution

+Key macro is `ERES`, this is not the same as the ERES in the motor record, it is actually the encoder ratio written `M/E` providing `motor_steps_per_revolution / encoder_steps_per_revolution`.
+So `actual_position_steps = encoder_steps_readback * encoder_ratio`.
+For closed loop mode to work this needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`.
+It is possible to work this out by e.g. going to console, doing a small MR relative move and comparing command (CP) and actual (AP) position. `dbior` on an ioc now shows these values, as does the `QP` command at the motor low level serial interface.
+The Raw encoder steps is `IP` or `Input Position` which is scaled by encoder ratio to give actual position.
+If encoder and motor move in opposite directions, add a minus sign.

 ### Configuring axes
 When configuring a particular axis, an `axes.cmd` file is required in `C:\Instrument\Settings\config\[INSTMACHINE]\configurations\mclennan`.
 See the the [motion control](https://github.com/ISISComputingGroup/IBEX/wiki/Motion-Control) pages for additional details.
 It is often desirable to set up a number of axes depending which controller, and which axis is in use.
 There are specific environment variables set up to let you do this.
 The following example shows a stretching rig set up on `MOT0201` and a linear sample changer on `MOT0101`: